nelso0/barbotine-scalping-bot/README.md

 The things you need before installing the software.

-* Only works with Binance USD-M Futures!
+* Only compatible with Binance USD-M Futures for now!
-* Python 3.9+ (for windows users: if python or pip isn't recognized as a command, make sure you have installed python by checking the box "add to PATH")
+* Python 3.9+
 * Nothing else lol

 <a name="installation"/>